 This post originally appeared on Bombshell Bling.

 I made this boho bleach denim pillow to freshen up my front porch, which was in dire need of some design attention.
 I added in some new covers for the chair cushions and some potted plants to finish it out.
 Now my porch has an updated summery look!
+I'm also considering adding a custom sequin pillow or two as well to add a little personal touch, together I'm sure they'll look great!

 Read on to see how to make a DIY Boho bleach denim pillow!